vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/architecture.rst

 High Fidelity Interface
 ---------------------------

 The High Fidelity Interface (or simply 'Interface') is the main user interface for High Fidelity.
 It is used to explore the metaverse and engage with people from around the world.
-When you enter a domain, your Interface connects with the `domain server <#domain-server>`_ that is hosting the virtual world, alongside any `global services <#global-services>`_.
+When you enter a domain, your Interface connects with the `domain server`_ that is hosting the virtual world, alongside any `global services`_.

-You can download and use the Interface on your computer or your Android phone using the `Client-Only Installer <../install#client-only-installer>`_.
+You can download and use the Interface on your computer or your Android phone using the `Client-Only Installer <install.html#client-only-installer>`_.

 .. image:: _images/interface.png